 Sarah Donaldson and Sarah Percy (the ‘two Sarah’s as they are sometimes known!) founded TEA after years working in their respective industries in the proverbial ambulance at the bottom of the cliff.
 They found they had a very similar philosophy and approach to healthy living and extremely complementary skillsets.
 Wanting to be able to help people in a more proactive way, TEA was born and they haven’t looked back since.
 They enjoy working with clients no matter where they are in their journey.
 In other words, they are happy to be in the ambulance at the top or bottom of the cliff.
 They just want to help.

-With a focus on mindset (think), nutrition (eat), and exercise (act) to bring people health and wellbeing, Sarah D and Sarah P combine their proven, practical and evidence-based knowledge, with a very friendly and personable approach.
+With a focus on psychology (think), nutrition (eat), and helping clients activate to change (act), Sarah D and Sarah P combine their proven, practical and evidence-based knowledge, with a very friendly and personable approach.
 They provide trusted advice and practical strategies to restore the balance to your life.
+And if you’re keen to bring wellbeing to your workplace, they offer a range of workshops, individual sessions and wellbeing programmes which create healthy environment and culture to any workplace.

 Both Sarah’s are now regularly approached for their consultancy services, speaking opportunities and as experts in their field.
 They love to work with clients one on one and in groups.
 Providing the kind of service you can only provide when you are deeply committed to your clients – whether it is an individual client such as a mother, or the employees of a corporate organisation, or a farmer.